cafe-for-cats/mobile/adr/001_protest_sharing_model.md

 - Share protests amongst themselves.
 - Control the access rights of users coming in to the protest, and manage them afterwards.
-- Have different application permissions specified for different access levels.

 ## Decision